 ~ Canine Bites, Shark Bites, T-Rex Bites

-Enter the Morelands Estate from Bristol Rd, just opposite the karting place by the Aldi traffic lights.
+Enter the Morelands Estate from Bristol Rd, just opposite the karting track by the Aldi traffic lights.
 Go through into the tunnel and turn immediately right towards Polite Auto into the car park.
-Go in the white door, passed the stairs through the wood door, straight on, follow the hall around to the right, we’re the last door on the left!
+Go in the white door, past the stairs through the black door, straight on, follow the hall around to the right, we’re the last door on the left!

 There is also a back entrance to the main car park which is off Seymore Rd, If you park here you’ll need to walk down the tunnel and then left when you get towards the Bristol Road entrance.